deepikakki/testgit/README.md

-# my new practice
+# my new practicehello git i am new member
-git pull and push
+hiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii